Flight Into Egypt - Part 1

 There are several symbols and spiritual meanings from the coming of the Lord Jesus Christ into Egypt.
 God’s Plan for Christ’s entering Egypt contains four spiritual meanings of the benefit for us from this divine plan.

-.
+The first spiritual meaning is that the Lord was willing to remove His anger from this land.
 God wanted to show how His forgiveness works and how He would replace the old by the new and the curse by the blessing.
 God is willing to abolish the curses of the plagues that he had once inflicted upon the Egyptians, when He punished them severely with the 10 plagues in the old times, pouring His wrath upon them and upon the whole land of Egypt.

 Now, by sending His Son to Egypt, He is restoring His favor instead of His wrath, His blessing instead of His curse; purifying everything, renewing everything: the people, the land, the water, and the air.
 This is the first reason for which our Lord came to bless the land of Egypt that He had once cursed.
 The lesson for us here is that God is teaching us about Conversion and the Holy Spirit.